 Finished Product Segment Overview

 The finished product segment manufactures and sells products that are purchased and used by end customers as designed.
-Within the finished product segment, there are two separate businesses: Blaze King and Slimline.
-Beginning in Q2 2022, Marketing Impact will also form part of this segment.
+Within the finished product segment, there are three separate businesses: Blaze King, Slimline and Marketing Impact.

 Blaze King